peteroupc/MailLib/docs/PeterO.Mail.Message.md

 * <code>[ToMailtoUrl()](#ToMailtoUrl)</code> - Generates a MailTo URI (uniform resource identifier) corresponding to this message.

 <a id="Void_ctor_Byte"></a>
+### Message Constructor

+    public Message(
+        byte[] bytes);

+Initializes a new instance of the [PeterO.Mail.Message](PeterO.Mail.Message.md) class.
+Reads from the given byte array to initialize the message.

+<b>Parameters:</b>

+ * <i>bytes</i>: A readable data stream.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+The parameter <i>bytes</i>
+ is null.

+<a id="Void_ctor_Stream"></a>
+### Message Constructor

+    public Message(
+        System.IO.Stream stream);

+Initializes a new instance of the [PeterO.Mail.Message](PeterO.Mail.Message.md) class.
+Reads from the given Stream object to initialize the message.

+<b>Parameters:</b>

+ * <i>stream</i>: A readable data stream.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+The parameter <i>stream</i>
+ is null.

+<a id="BccAddresses"></a>
+### BccAddresses

+    public System.Collections.Generic.IList BccAddresses { get; }

+<b>Deprecated.</b> Use GetAddresses("Bcc") instead.

+Gets a list of addresses found in the BCC header field or fields.

+<b>Returns:</b>

+A list of addresses found in the BCC header field or fields.

+<a id="BodyString"></a>
+### BodyString

+    public string BodyString { get; }

+Gets the body of this message as a text string.

+<b>Returns:</b>

+The body of this message as a text string.

+<b>Exceptions:</b>

+ * System.NotSupportedException:
+Either this message is a multipart message, so it doesn't have its own body text, or this message has no character encoding declared or assumed for it (which is usually the case for non-text messages), or the character encoding is not supported.

+<a id="CCAddresses"></a>
+### CCAddresses

+    public System.Collections.Generic.IList CCAddresses { get; }

+<b>Deprecated.</b> Use GetAddresses("Cc") instead.

+Gets a list of addresses found in the CC header field or fields.

+<b>Returns:</b>

+A list of addresses found in the CC header field or fields.

+<a id="ContentDisposition"></a>
+### ContentDisposition

+    public PeterO.Mail.ContentDisposition ContentDisposition { get; set; }

+Gets or sets this message's content disposition.
+The content disposition specifies how a user agent should display or otherwise handle this message.
+Can be set to null.
+If set to a disposition or to null, updates the Content-Disposition header field as appropriate.

+<b>Returns:</b>

+This message's content disposition, or null if none is specified.

+<a id="ContentType"></a>
+### ContentType

+    public PeterO.Mail.MediaType ContentType { get; set; }

+Gets or sets this message's media type.
+When getting, the media type may differ in certain cases from the value of the Content-Type header field, if any, and may have a value even if the Content-Type header field is absent from this message.
+If set to a media type, updates the Content-Type header field as appropriate.
+Cannot be set to null.

+<b>Returns:</b>

+This message's media type.

+<b>Exceptions:</b>

+ * System.ArgumentNullException:
+This value is being set and "value" is null.

+<a id="FileName"></a>
+### FileName

+    public string FileName { get; }

+Gets a file name suggested by this message for saving the message's body to a file.
+For more information on the algorithm, see ContentDisposition.MakeFilename.

+This method generates a file name based on the `filename` parameter of the Content-Disposition header field, if it exists, or on he `name` parameter of the Content-Type header field, otherwise.

+<b>Returns:</b>

+A suggested name for the file.
+Returns the empty string if there is no filename suggested by the content type or content disposition, or if that filename is an empty string.

+<a id="FromAddresses"></a>
+### FromAddresses

+    public System.Collections.Generic.IList FromAddresses { get; }

+<b>Deprecated.</b> Use GetAddresses("From") instead.

+Gets a list of addresses found in the From header field or fields.

+<b>Returns:</b>

+A list of addresses found in the From header field or fields.

+<a id="HeaderFields"></a>
+### HeaderFields

+    public System.Collections.Generic.IList HeaderFields { get; }

+Gets a snapshot of the header fields of this message, in the order in which they appear in the message.
+For each item in the list, the key is the header field's name (where any basic upper-case letters [U+0041 to U+005A] are converted to lower case) and the value is the header field's value.

+<b>Returns:</b>

+A snapshot of the header fields of this message.

+<a id="Parts"></a>
+### Parts

+    public System.Collections.Generic.IList Parts { get; }

+Gets a list of all the parts of this message.
+This list is editable.
+This will only be used if the message is a multipart message.

+<b>Returns:</b>

+A list of all the parts of this message.
+This list is editable.
+This will only be used if the message is a multipart message.

+<a id="Subject"></a>
+### Subject

+    public string Subject { get; set; }

+Gets or sets this message's subject.

+<b>Returns:</b>

+This message's subject.

+<a id="ToAddresses"></a>
+### ToAddresses

+    public System.Collections.Generic.IList ToAddresses { get; }

+<b>Deprecated.</b> Use GetAddresses("To") instead.

+Gets a list of addresses found in the To header field or fields.

+<b>Returns:</b>

+A list of addresses found in the To header field or fields.

+<a id="AddAttachment_PeterO_Mail_MediaType"></a>
 ### AddAttachment

     public PeterO.Mail.Message AddAttachment(